-RELI 2325 - Fundamentals of Morals and Ethics (3 credit hours).
-An introduction to the major themes of morals and ethics.
-Attention is given to development of the framework from which moral and ethical decisions are made and to the application of these to problems of contemporary life.
+RELI 2325 - Fundamentals of Morals and Ethics (3 credit hours).-It introduces the key themes of morals and ethics, focusing on the development of the framework that guides moral and ethical decision-making.
+The course also delves into the practical application of these concepts to address contemporary issues.
+Overall, it aims to equip students with a better understanding of morals and ethics and their relevance in today's world.
 Prerequisites: RELI 1313 and RELI 1324.

-RELI 3311 - Study of African-American Religious Thought (3 credit hours - Fall semester, alternate years).
-An exploration of the basic themes that constitute the development of black theology.
-Attention is given to the emergence of the Black church from the slave period to contemporary developments in Black theology and Womanist theology.
+RELI 3311 - Study of African-American Religious Thought (3 credit hours).
+The course aims to explore the fundamental themes that define the evolution of black theology.
+Attention is given to the emergence of the Black church during the slave period, and contemporary advancements in Black theology and Womanist theology are also studied.